learning-zone/angular-basics/README.md

 #### Q. ***How custom elements works internally?***

 Below are the steps in an order about custom elements functionality,
-1. **App registers custom element with browser:** Use the createCustomElement() function to convert a component into a class that can be registered with the browser as a custom element.
+1. **App registers custom element with browser** Use the createCustomElement() function to convert a component into a class that can be registered with the browser as a custom element.
-2. **App adds custom element to DOM:**  Add custom element just like a built-in HTML element directly into the DOM.
+2. **App adds custom element to DOM**  Add custom element just like a built-in HTML element directly into the DOM.
-3. **Browser instantiate component based class:** Browser creates an instance of the registered class and adds it to the DOM.
+3. **Browser instantiate component based class** Browser creates an instance of the registered class and adds it to the DOM.
-4. **Instance provides content with data binding and change detection:** The content with in template is rendered using the component and DOM data.
+4. **Instance provides content with data binding and change detection** The content with in template is rendered using the component and DOM data.
 <div align="right">
     <b><a href="#">↥ back to top</a></b>
 </div>